quietui/quiet/docs/commercial-license.md

 bodyClass: with-grid
 ---

-Here is the text of Quiet UI's commercial license agreement.
+For reference, here is the full text of Quiet UI's commercial license agreement.
 This license only applies to users who have purchased a valid license from A Beautiful Site, LLC.

 ---